-If you are a strawberry addict like me, then June must make you very happy.
+If you’re a strawberry addict like me, then this time of year must make you very happy.
 Canadian strawberries are just the best.
 Unlike their oversized waterlogged cousins to the south, berries grown in Canada are teeming with flavour.
 The common garden strawberry that we find in stores today is actually a hybrid of the French (for flavour) and Argentinean (for size) varieties.
-In our modern world, we are accustomed to strawberries being available year round, but nothing can compare to the first sweet taste of a June strawberry that has been picked the day before.
-Local berries also equal a much smaller carbon footprint.
+In our modern world, we’re accustomed to strawberries being available year-round, but nothing can compare to the first sweet taste of a fresh strawberry.
+Local berries also mean a much smaller carbon footprint.

 Why you should eat fresh strawberries

 For more reasons to justify your strawberry habit, savour these five sweet facts:

 1. They are an excellent source of folate.
 Strawberries are an amazing source of folate (the folic acid found in food).
 Inadequate amounts of folate in the aging population can contribute to atherosclerosis, vascular disease and even a decline in cognitive function.
 Medications used for conditions like rheumatoid arthritis can actually deplete folic acid in the body, so stock up on strawberries to replenish!

 2. They could reduce the risk of cardiovascular disease.
 Strawberries are being studied for their unique ability to suppress the inflammatory responses of the body and reduce our risk of hypertension by lowering LDL cholesterol.
 A 2013 study published in Circulation found women who ate three or more servings of strawberries and blueberries in a week reduced their risk of heart attack by 32 percent.